Abdominoplasty (Tummy Tuck)

 Before & After Photo Gallery of Abdominoplasty (Tummy Tuck)

-An Abdominoplasty or Tummy Tuck tightens the abdominal region, helping to restore your body to a more youthful and vigorous lost shape.
+An Abdominoplasty or Tummy Tuck tightens the abdominal region.
+Its goals are restoration of your body to a more youthful and vigorous shape which was lost.

 What is the purpose of a Tummy Tuck or Abdominoplasty, and why choose this as a treatment option?

 The stretched lower abdominal muscles lying beneath this loose and stretched skin often have a condition known as “diastasis recti”.
 This condition is caused by stretching the lower abdominal muscles by the developing uterus during pregnancy.
 This condition, also known as a “mommy pouch” is repaired at the same time as an abdominoplasty or tummy tuck.

 This muscle repair is a key part of a “Mommy Makeover”.